skym97/IntroToProg-Python-Final/README.md

 - `main.py`: The entry point of the application, orchestrating functionality across modules.

 ## Acknowledgments
 This project was developed as part of the Python programming course at the University of Washington.
 Special thanks to my instructor(s) and classmates for their guidance and feedback throughout the course.
-Additionally, I utilized ChatGPT to help structure the documentation for this project.
+Additionally, I utilized ChatGPT to provide a guideline for documentation.

-## License
-Distributed under the MIT License.
-See `LICENSE` for more information.